Book Character Name Ideas: 90+ Names by Genre

 Marguerite de Valois

-The French royal naming convention instantly places this character in the courts of pre-revolutionary France.
-"Marguerite" (meaning "pearl") suggests beauty refined under pressure, while "de Valois" carries the weight of dynastic ambition and political intrigue
+The French royal naming convention places this character in the courts of pre-revolutionary France.
+"Marguerite" means "pearl," while "de Valois" points to dynasty and political intrigue

 - 3